Mount Rainier, Maryland: Roads and highways

 U.S. 1 is a major north-south roadway running through Mount Rainier, serving as the main street in the downtown area.
 It leads to College Park and Baltimore to the north and Washington, D.C. to the south.
 Two other state highways serving Mount Rainier are Maryland Route 500 and Maryland Route 501, both of which skim the northwestern edge of the city.

 Public transportation

 Bus service in the city is operated by the WMATA Metrobus through several lines along US 1 and Maryland Route 500 (Queens Chapel Road).
 Additional bus service is provided by the Prince George's County Department of Public Works & Transportation (DPW&T) The Bus, which also has several lines along the smaller roads.
-The West Hyattsville station on the Green Line of the Washington Metro also serves Mount Rainier.
+The West Hyattsville station on the Green and Yellow Lines of the Washington Metro also serves Mount Rainier.

 History of Mount Rainier

 (Drawn from "History of Mount Rainier".)

 In 1891, the City of Mount Rainier was named by a group of developers after the famous mountain in the state of Washington.

 In 1899, the streetcar lines were extended from Washington D.C. through Hyattsville, Maryland.
 The Mount Rainier stop was located at the intersection of what is now known as Rhode Island Avenue and 34th Street.
 It was called the District Line Station.
 With the stop at Mount Rainier, it was easier to attract developers and prospective buyers because now the city offered easy access to get into and out of Washington.

 Houses started to be built near the District Line Station after 1902.
 The homes in Mount Rainier were considered affordable, ranging from $2,000 to $5,000.

 The business district aggregated around the streetcar station.
 In addition to the station, there were shops, grocery stores, a barbershop, laundry, and dry good stores.
 The first post office was established in 1904.

 In 1910, the residents in the area around the streetcar station petitioned the Maryland State Legislature to incorporate Mount Rainier, and the city was incorporated by a charter granted on April 14, 1910.